 Many system analysis techniques rely on first obtaining a system model.
-The model should be accurate and often is required to be at a proper level of abstraction.
-For instance, model checking [14, 7] works effectively if the user-provided model captures all the relevant behavior of the system and abstracts away the irrelevant details.
+The model should be accurate and often is required to be at a 'proper' level of abstraction.
+For instance, model checking [3,11] works effectively if the user-provided model captures all the relevant behavior of the system and abstracts away the irrelevant details.
 With such a model as well as a given property, a model checker would automatically verify the property or falsify it with a counterexample.
-Alternatively, in the setting of probabilistic model checking (PMC, see Section 2) [7,9], the model checker would calculate the probability of satisfying the property.